Mom. Homeschooler. Editor. Wife. These are a few words to describe notyouraverageal. Her life is anything but average.

 - Be signed by you and anyone who received the gift.
 (If it's a family gift, include the whole family.
 If they are unwilling/unable to sign, at least list their names.)

 Getting small children involved in note writing can be a challenge.
 When my kids were too small to write their own notes, it was tempting just to do it for them.
 However, when I involved them, they actually enjoyed writing thank you notes.
 Besides, it was great training for later when they were required to write their own notes.

 - For babies, use ink or paint to stamp their hand or footprint on the inside of the card, or include a photo of the baby with the item he/she received.

 - For toddlers, give them a crayon and let them scribble on part of the card.

 - For preschoolers, let them use rubber stamps to decorate a card or stamp on the inside of a card.
 I had name stamps made for my children, so before they could write, they could stamp their names.

 - For kindergarten and early elementary, have them write, "Thank you" and their names.
 Then, let them dictate the note for you to write.

 Don't let thank you notes stress you out.
 If you have several to write after a big event, like a wedding or shower, break them into groups.
 Commit to writing five notes a day, and the work will be done before you know it.

-If you are writing a large quantity of cards, resist the urge to write the same thing on everyone's note.
+If you are writing a large number of cards, resist the urge to write the same thing on everyone's note.
 I can't stress enough how important it is to personalize the information.
 Otherwise, the recipient of the card does not truly feel appreciated, and your efforts in writing thank you cards are wasted.

-Keep thank you notes simple, short and personalized.
+Keep thank you notes simple, short, and personalized.
 You'll be finished with them before you know it.